dreamtools/dreamtools/doc/source/developers.rst

                 'syn2898469')

+In this example, the file *DREAM5_GoldStandard_probes.zip* is stored in this
-All files downloaded from Synapse are then stored in a local directory.
-For instance in /home/user/.config/dreamtools/dream5/D5C2 for the example above.
+directory: /home/user/.config/dreamtools/dream5/D5C2 for the example above.

 License/header